Cray-HPE/docs-csm/operations/artifact_management/Manage_Artifacts_with_the_Cray_CLI.md

 ### Retrieve Artifact Details

-Details of an artifact object in a bucket are found with the cray artifacts describe command.
+Details of an artifact object in a bucket are found with the `cray artifacts describe` command.
 The output of this command provides information about the size of the artifact and any metadata associated with the object.

-**Important:** The Cray-specific metadata provided by this command is automatically generated.
+**IMPORTANT:** The Cray-specific metadata provided by this command is automatically generated.
 This metadata should be considered deprecated and should not be used for future development.

 ```bash
 ncn# cray artifacts describe S3_BUCKET S3_OBJECT_KEY